gracevillarino/gracevillarino.github.io/contents/ui/theme/README.txt

 == Installation ==

-1. In your admin panel, go to Appearance -> Themes and click the 'Add New' button.
+1. In your admin panel, go to Appearance -&gt; Themes and click the 'Add New' button.
 2. Type in Twenty Seventeen in the search form and press the 'Enter' key on your keyboard.
 3. Click on the 'Activate' button to use your new theme right away.
 4. Go to https://codex.wordpress.org/Twenty_Seventeen for a guide on how to customize this theme.
-5. Navigate to Appearance > Customize in your admin panel and customize to taste.
+5. Navigate to Appearance &gt; Customize in your admin panel and customize to taste.

 == Copyright ==